mk1859/single_seed/README.md

                 ylab ("genes")
 ```

-## *dog1-4* vs Col-0 dry seed pool DEGs
+## *dog1-4* vs Col-0 seed pool DEGs

-We sequenced mRNAs isolated from pools of dry seeds to eluciadate role of DOG1 in establishment of gene expression patterns.
+We sequenced mRNAs isolated from pools of dry seeds to elucidate the role of DOG1 in the establishment of gene expression patterns.
-We identified DEGsusing DESeq2 (REF).
+We identified DEGs using DESeq2 (REF).
 ``` R
 # metadata
 col_data <- data.frame (library = colnames(data_dry_dog1),